 Yes.
 Hyperping has a native OpsGenie integration that lets you route Hyperping alerts through OpsGenie during your transition period.
 This makes gradual migration possible without any gap in coverage.

-What happens to my OpsGenie data after the shutdown? ▼
+What happens to my OpsGenie data, and can I migrate it? ▼